Noncollapsed degeneration of Einstein 4-manifolds II: Weighted Hölder spaces and decoupling norms

-According to Corollary \cite[Theorem 6.4]{ozu1}, this implies that there exists subsequence $(M,g_i)$ with fixed topology, and a sequence $(M,g^D_i)$ contradicting the assumption for $i$ large enough by definition of the weighted norm. \end{proof}
+According to \cite[Theorem 6.4]{ozu1}, this implies that there exists a subsequence $(M,g_i)_i$ with fixed topology, and a sequence $(M,g^D_i)_i$ contradicting the assumption for $i$ large enough by definition of the weighted norm. \end{proof}

-The weighted norm is equivalent to the sum of the ones of $M_o$ and the $N_j$ for tensors respectively supported in $M_o^t$ and the $N_j^t$.
-On the annuli of low curvature $\mathcal{A}_k(\epsilon_0)$ pulled back on flat annuli $A_e(\rho_1,\rho_2)\subset \mathbb{R}^4\slash\Gamma$, it is equivalent to a particular norm which allows us to control \emph{independently of the radii} the sum of tensors decaying at the center of the annulus and of tensors decaying at infinity.
+On the annuli of low curvature $\mathcal{A}_k(t,\epsilon_0)$ pulled back on flat annuli $A_e(\rho_1,\rho_2)\subset \mathbb{R}^4\slash\Gamma$, the weighted norm on $(M,g^D)$ is equivalent is equivalent to a particular norm which allows us to control \emph{independently of the radii} the sum of tensors decaying at the center of the annulus and of tensors decaying at infinity.